monero-project/monero-site/resources/user-guides/Importing_Blockchain.md

 ### Step 3

-Find the path of your downloaded Blockchain for example mine was.
+Find the path of your downloaded Blockchain for example mine was:

 `C:\Users\KeeJef\Downloads\blockchain.raw`